Mark Alan Lovewell - Writer

 He won a first place, the year before for A Catboat Finds Her Way Home to the Sea and was published as a cover on May 22, 2009 in the Vineyard Gazette.
 The story is about his restoration of an 18-foot Marshall catboat that was built in 1972 but had languished in a field for more than a decade.

 The Judges said of the award: “Wow, what a story!
 There could be no other first place winner in this category.
 Beautifully written, detailed yet concise.
 A perfect read.”

 In 2007, Mark received three awards at the New England Press Association annual convention.
 He received a first place for environmental reporting for a special section he wrote and photographed on the state of Georges Bank in the fall of 2005.
-His employer, the Vineyard Gazette, received a first place for editorial special section for the same project.
-Plus, Mark received a third place general news for a photograph of the launching of the Island Home, a new ferry that started serving the Vineyard this year.
+His employer, the Vineyard Gazette, received a first place for writing a small editorial special section for the same project.
+Plus, Mark received a third place general news for a photograph of the launching of the Island Home, a new ferry that started serving the Vineyard.
 The launching took place in Mississippi.

 In recent years he has done a number of writing projects that went beyond the Vineyard shoreline.
 Here are but a few of his salty favorites.

 In April of 2006 he went to China to hunt for the New England bay scallop.
 His search and subsequent interviews with a number of Chinese experts resulted in a story about a $500 million aquaculture industry that is driving the Asian waterfront economy.
 There are hundreds of hatcheries and shellfish beds extending from the Straits of Taiwan all the way up to the Yellow Sea.

 In the summer of 2006 he went to the island of Cuttyhunk to find out about a successful oyster farm that hires local summer kids to do most of the work.
 Seth Garfield of Cuttyhunk Farms Shellfish Inc.. was observing his 25th year in business.
 He gave a tour and talked about his work and his business success.